How to analyze landing pages: the four signals beyond bounce rate

 2. The visitor signed up, opted in, submitted a form, or triggered a goal event without leaving the page.

-3. The visitor arrived from a paid social campaign, looked at the headline, decided this was not for them, and closed the tab inside two seconds.
+3. The visitor arrived from a paid social campaign, looked at the headline, decided this wasn't for them, and closed the tab inside two seconds.

 4. The visitor was a bot or a low-quality referral that should never have counted in the first place.

-Bounce rate cannot tell number 1 from number 3.
+Bounce rate can't tell number 1 from number 3.
 The reader who stayed for four minutes and the reader who fled in two seconds look identical in the report.
-That is the whole problem.
+That's the whole problem.

 The four signals to read first